-Handsets CSL stores all over the city sell cheap handsets and mobile accessories, should you need to replace your phone while in Hong Kong.
+Handsets There are CSL stores all over the city that sell cheap handsets and mobile accessories, should you need to replace your phone while in Hong Kong.

 Buy an International Direct Dial (IDD) Global Calling Card for cheaper rates on global calls; they are available at CSL and 7-Eleven stores.